hz-b/rayx/docs/src/Model/User-vs-Model-Parameter.md

 # User vs Model Parameter

-In rayx we intend to work on better modularity and readability in our code.
+In RAYX we intend to work on better modularity and readability in our code.
 In our opinion, one step to achieve this, to reevaluate and restructure the parameters of Ray-UI.
 Since a lot of the parameters had dependencies on each other, we decided that a distinction between them was needed.
 This is where our definition of User and Model Parameters comes into play.

 ## Model Parameter